 CCOs can either apply once a year or ask for all of the ceiling towards one project or programme, or a number of times during the season (as long as the total of all grants is within the grant ceiling).

 The smallest amount a club can apply for in a single application is £2,000.

 Applicants need to show where the rest of the money is going to come from, but it does not have to be in place at the time of application.
 Matching funds may come from any source: sponsorship, other grant aid, income, and club reserves.

 THERE ARE NORMALLY FOUR FUNDING ROUNDS DURING EACH YEAR.
-THE DEADLINES FOR 2020/21 WILL BE ANNOUNCED SOON.
+IN 2021/22 FUNDING ROUNDS WILL BE ANNOUCED WHEN THEY HAVE BEEN FIXED

 These deadlines are designed so that applications can be made in time to run projects at key points in the year, such as school holidays or for the start of a season.
 All applications are considered by the Trustees.
 We aim to take decisions on applications and let applicants know the outcome within six weeks of each deadline.

 HERE ARE SOME EXAMPLES OF WHAT OUR GRANT CAN COVER:

 - Sessional workers (such as qualified coaches, teachers, support workers)

 - IT equipment (not to be used for Club administration)

 - Other materials for use in your project